dsimaging/dsio-modality-api/README.md

 Additionally, this folder contains a Postman collection in Json format.
 You can import this file into Postman and it will create a set of commands for each API in the spec.
 It is very useful to quickly configure Postman for testing the API.

 ## Documentation
 NodeJS programs to generate documentation are in the docs folder.
 Switch to the ./docs folder before executing any node or npm commands.
+Be sure to install local node modules requiresd for the NodeJS programs by executing the following:

+`npm install`

 ### ReDoc
 Build the ReDoc static HTML by executing the following:

 `npm run build-redoc`

 The result will be an updated html file under the ./docs/redoc folder.
 This file can be opened